-A partnership among Marstel-Day, the University of Mary Washington (UMW) and other business, government, and non-profit organizations to develop a Climate, Environment, and Readiness (CLEAR) plan for Virginia’s George Washington Region provides a road map and action plan for preserving and improving the natural environment, while improving the quality of life and the economic health of the surrounding communities
+A partnership among Marstel-Day, the University of Mary Washington (UMW) and other business, government, and non-profit organizations to develop a Climate, Environment, and Resilience (CLEAR) plan for Virginia's George Washington Region provides a road map and action plan for preserving and improving the natural environment, while improving the quality of life and the economic health of the surrounding communities.

 A True Partnership

 By conducting planning charrettes, Marstel-Day and UMW identified the following five topic areas within the climate, environment, and readiness categories: (1) Community Resilience, (2) Soil and Water, (3) Emergency Preparedness, (4) River and Open Space, and (5) Economic Development. identified and assisted the CLEAR Plan members in facilitating communication and engagement, environmental analysis, Geographic Information Services, and strategy development.
 More than fifty non-profit groups, businesses, and government organizations have become involved in helping to realize the CLEAR Plan goals.